-Get expert advice on window materials in New Hope, PA.
-Call Fortress Exteriors for a free consultation!
+Save energy in New Hope, PA.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 New Hope is a borough in Bucks County, Pennsylvania, United States.
 The population was 2,612 at the 2020 census.
 New Hope is located approximately 30 mi (48 km) north of Philadelphia, and lies on the west bank of the Delaware River at its confluence with Aquetong Creek.
 New Hope and the surrounding Solebury Township and Upper Makefield Township are part of the New York metropolitan area.
 The two-lane New Hope–Lambertville Bridge carries automobile and foot traffic across the Delaware to Lambertville, New Jersey, on the east bank.
 New Hope's primary industry is tourism.